 WooCommerce vs Volusion Comparison In Detail

-WooCommerce is a free ecommerce platform that lets you set up a store within minutes.
+WooCommerce is a free ecommerce platform that lets you set up an ecommerce store within minutes.
 The WordPress plugin is free and offers a selection of themes to customize the store just the way you wish.
 There are many free and paid extensions available to enhance the user experience.
-And, developers using the WooCommerce platforms can easily integrate social and product management plugins for easier use – in short, the platform is simple to use and provides complete flexibility.
+And, developers using the WooCommerce platforms can easily integrate social and product management plugins for easier use.
+In short, the platform is simple to use and provides complete flexibility.

 On the other hand, the best thing about Volusion is that it is a custom ecommerce platform that lets you create your online stores in minutes without knowing how to code.
 The platform is available for a price of $15/month for basic stores and its premium service is available for $135/month.
 With Volusion, you get everything built-in, including the themes, plugins, and even CRM tools.
 It also allows the users to easily add social media plugins to their stores for seamless sharing.

 WooCommerce is a widely used online shopping platform.
 It has more than 42% market share globally and most of its users reside in the USA and the UK